How to Lower LDL: Lifestyle, Supplements, and When Medication Matters

 The Portfolio Diet combines four food categories that each have independent LDL-lowering evidence — and the effects are additive.

-Soluble fiber binds bile acids in the gut, forcing the liver to pull LDL from the bloodstream to make more.
-Oats, barley, legumes, and psyllium are the best sources.
-A 2014 meta-analysis in The American Journal of Clinical Nutrition found that increasing soluble fiber by 5–10g per day reduced LDL by approximately 5%.
+1. Soluble fiber (20–30g/day) — Soluble fiber binds bile acids in the gut, forcing the liver to pull LDL from the bloodstream.
+A 2014 meta-analysis found that increasing soluble fiber by 5–10g per day reduced LDL by approximately 5%.

-Plant sterols block cholesterol absorption in the small intestine.
-They must be taken with meals to work.
-A 2014 Cochrane review found that 2g/day reduces LDL by approximately 8–10% on average.
+2. Plant sterols and stanols (2g/day with meals) — Block cholesterol absorption in the small intestine.
+Must be taken with food.
+A 2014 Cochrane review found 2g/day reduces LDL by approximately 8–10%.

-Tofu, edamame, soy milk, and other whole soy foods.
+3. Soy protein (25g/day) — Tofu, edamame, soy milk.
 The FDA has an authorized health claim for soy protein and reduced coronary heart disease risk.
-Meta-analyses show modest but consistent LDL reductions.

 Realistic expectations from lifestyle alone